jamieson-olsen/vivado_test/README.md

 ## Introduction

-This is a simple vivado test project to be built from the command line in batch mode.
+This is a simple Vivado example to be built from the command line in "Non-Project" mode.
 It does not use the Vivado GUI, nor does it include any IP blocks.
 This design targets the Kintex 7 FPGA on the KC705 development board.
-Also note that the top_level.vhd file instantates two Xilinx primitives (BUFDS and BUFG) which makes this example code unsuitable for porting to another FPGA vendor.
+There are a few Xilinx-specific primitives (BUFDS and BUFG) instantiated in the top_level.vhd but other than that the code is mostly vanilla VHDL.
+At some point I'll work on adding a simple IP block to show how that is pulled in.

 ## Git Integration and Version Numbering